logicalclocks/feature-store-api/docs/hopsworksai/azure/upgrade.md

 </p>

-If you don't remember the name of the role that you have created in [Getting started Step 1.2](../getting_started/#step-12-creating-a-custom-role-for-hopsworksai), you can navigate to your Resource group, (1) click on *Access Control*, (2) navigate to *Check Access* tab, (3) search for *hopsworks.ai*, (4) click on the one with the blue icon, (5) now you have the name of your custom role used to connect to hopsworks.ai.
+If you don't remember the name of the role that you have created in [Getting started Step 1.2](../getting_started/#step-12-creating-a-custom-role-for-hopsworksai), you can navigate to your Resource group, (1) click on *Access Control*, (2) navigate to the *Check Access* tab, (3) search for *hopsworks.ai*, (4) click on it, (5) now you have the name of your custom role used to connect to hopsworks.ai.

 <p align="center">
   <figure>